OnScreenProton/deepbluetheme/README.md

 # Credits
 General ui inspired by bubblecord by Doggybootsy#1333

-Mention icons based on Pavy#6125's Nebula 3 mention icons.
+Mention icons are the same design as Pavy#6125's Nebula 3 mention icons.

 USRBG by Discord-Custom-Covers